rtazaki1205/opacfractal/README.md

 ```
 ./fracsca.x
 ```
-As a result, the output file `out_smat.dat` or `out_opc.dat` is created.
+As a result, the output file `out_smat.dat`, `out_opc.dat`, or `dustkapscatmat.inp` is created.

 # Limitation of the code

 `opacfractal` is a code based on an approximate technique to solve light scattering, and therefore, it is not applicable for all possible parameters.
-Beyond the limitation of the code, I suggest the users to use more rigorous numerical approach, such as [MSTM](https://www.eng.auburn.edu/~dmckwski/scatcodes/) and [DDSCAT](http://ddscat.wikidot.com/).
+Beyond the limitation of the code, I suggest the users to use a rigorous numerical approach, such as [MSTM](https://www.eng.auburn.edu/~dmckwski/scatcodes/) and [DDSCAT](http://ddscat.wikidot.com/).

 I summarize some limitations of `opacfractal` for each light scattering solver (`iqsca`).
 The limitation can be simply judged by the phase shift induced by an aggregate (Equation 9 in Tazaki & Tanaka 2018; see also Section 3.2 in this paper).